 About the Institutional Biosafety Committee

-The primary responsibility of the IBC is to review research and teaching activities involving the use of materials that have the potential to pose a danger to the health and safety of the researchers and the community.
+The primary responsibility of the Institutional Biosafety Committee (IBC) is to review research and teaching activities involving the use of materials that have the potential to pose a danger to the health and safety of the researchers and the community.

 Anyone utilizing regulated biohazardous materials in teaching or research at Penn State must submit proposed use to the IBC for review and approval prior to utilizing the materials.
 In addition to the use of regulated biohazardous materials, Penn State policies address infectious-waste disposal and the handling of human blood and tissue samples.